-A 2010 farmland preservation credit claim may be filed using Schedule FC-A, Schedule FC, or both.
+A 2011 farmland preservation credit claim may be filed using Schedule FC-A, Schedule FC, or both.
 However, a credit may not be claimed on the same acreage using both Schedule FC-A and Schedule FC.

-File Schedule FC-A if 1) you have an ownership interest in a farm that is covered by a farmland preservation agreement or transition area agreement entered into on or after July 1, 2009 (see note below) or located in an area designated in a certified exclusive agricultural use zoning or farmland preservation zoning ordinance and 2) you otherwise qualify (see "Who May Claim the Credit" below and "Who May Qualify" in the next column).
+File Schedule FC-A if 1) you have an ownership interest in a farm that is covered by an original or modified farmland preservation agreement entered into on or after July 1, 2009 (see note below) or located in an area designated in a certified exclusive agricultural use zoning or farmland preservation zoning ordinance and 2) you otherwise qualify (see "Who May Claim the Credit" below and "Who May Qualify" in the next column).